openml/openml-python/doc/contributing.rst

 Recommended
 ~~~~~~~~~~~
 * Test cases to keep the extension up to date with the `openml-python` upstream changes.
-* Documentation of the extension API, especially if any new functionality added to OpenML's
+* Documentation of the extension API, especially if any new functionality added to OpenML-Python's
   extension design.
-* Examples to show the interfacing with OpenML.
+* Examples to show the interfacing with OpenML-Python.
-* Create a PR to add the new extension to the OpenML API documentation.
+* Create a PR to add the new extension to the OpenML-Python API documentation.

 Happy contributing!